What you need to

 - Professional training/certification or military training: CTU uses American Council on Education (ACE) guidelines to determine if your prior training, experience or certifications are applicable to your degree program and eligible for proficiency credit equivalency requirements.
 This may include college credit for military experience, college credit for qualifying work experience, training with officially documented clock hours, continuing Education Units (CEUs), or other certified company training.

-- CTU MOS Commitment: In addition to Fast Track, active and veteran military students can use their military occupational specialty code (MOS) to apply the skill and experience they gained while serving in the military.
+- CTU MOS Commitment: Active and veteran military students can use their military occupational specialty code (MOS) to apply the skill and experience they gained while serving in the military.
 The CTU MOS Commitment provides members of the military with a personalized and comprehensive review of all eligible credit which includes the JST, all MOS codes held, any prior education and professional training or certifications.
 By including the MOS in this review, military members may be eligible to get more credit towards a degree and potentially earn a degree in less time.
-CTU has already calculated transfer credit for the top ten most frequently assigned MOS codes to make the review process as quick and seamless as possible.

 - Standardized Assessment: You may be able to earn credit by demonstrating knowledge competency through standardized assessments, such as Advanced Placement (AP) examinations, CLEP examinations, or DSST examinations.

 - Transfer credit: Some of our degree programs allow you to transfer credits from accredited schools other than CTU.
 Once your prior schools’ official transcripts have been received by CTU, we can determine if your credits can apply, and a Prior Learning Assessment evaluator will guide you through the transfer-in credits process**.